bevacqua/bruttissimo/README.md

 Script and Style Resources:
 ---------------------------

-	- localization resources located in ~/Content/Script/Resources and ~/Common.prj/Resources/Shared/ are passed to the client through JavaScript after being minified.
+	- localization resources located in specific folders are passed to the client as JavaScript after being minified.
 	- all CSS is bundled and minified into a single stylesheet.
 	- static JS is bundled and minified into a single script file. views are to contain the smallest amount of JS code possible.
 	- view-specific code that is static should be invoked from the view, but be in the bundled script file.
 	- sometimes razor parameters are to be passed to these static files, keep them out of the static files, and pass them as arguments when invoked from the view.
-	- not all javascript resources are actually used, some are just for reference, like the un-minified version of jquery.
+	- not all javascript resources are actually referenced in the website, some are just for intellisense or code lookups, like the un-minified version of jquery.

 Exception Handling: